The goal of Acadia's School of Kinesiology is to

 In the early 1920's the Department of Physical Education was formed within the Faculty of Arts.
 In September 1969 the name was changed to the Department of Physical Education and Recreation which offered a Bachelor of Science in Recreation and Physical Education.
 In June 1974 the Department changed its name to the School of Recreation and Physical Education.
 Also that year Senate approved the establishment of a master's degree in Recreation.

-In 1997 the School changed its name to the School of Recreation Management and Kinesiology.
-In October 2001 the opening of the Kinesiology laboratories brought great excitement to the School.
-In July 2014, Recreation Management and Kinesiology became two separate academic units.
-The name was changed again to the School of Kinesiology.
-Recreation Management was phased out and replaced by the new Department of Community Development.
+In 1997, the School changed its name to the School of Recreation Management and Kinesiology.
+In October 2001, the opening of the Kinesiology laboratories brought great excitement to the School.
+Beginning in 2009, the Recreation Management program evolved into the Community Development program.
+In July 2014, Community Development and Kinesiology became two separate academic units.
+The school name was changed again to the School of Kinesiology.
+The Department of Community Development was created at this time.

 In August 2016, the Department of Community Development moved to another location on campus.
 Now the School of Kinesiology is the only academic unit in War Memorial Gymnasium.